Gone Today - Gone For Good!

 > E.coli 0157 - This frightening disease from rat faeces causes renal failure and intestinal bleeding.

-> Lymphocytic Choriomeningitis - Viral Meningitis that starts of innocently like flue.
+> Lymphocytic Choriomeningitis - Viral Meningitis that starts of innocently like the flue.

 > Plague - Very rare in this country, but cannot be excluded from thought.